- Especially rich and spacious, this is the album that moves away from the midrangy sound of A Hard Day’s Night and With The Beatles

-- An underrated Beatles album – Allmusic gives it Five Big Stars and we like it every bit as much as they do
+- A criminally underrated album by the Fab Four – Allmusic gives it Five Big Stars and we like it every bit as much as they do

 Beatles For Sale is a criminally underappreciated album, and a killer copy like this will show you exactly why.
 The startling presence and immediacy of the sound here allow the emotional qualities of these lovely songs to work some real Beatles vocal magic.